-Musically, Tracey and I thought DMB sounded great.
-Robert Randolph on stage for a couple of numbers as well as local favorite John D’earth was the highlight as far as we were concerned.
-The venue wasn’t bad and our seats were ok.
-John Paul Jones was built as a fairly intimate coliseum so even though our seats were in the front row of the upper deck we had a feeling of being close.
+Musically, we thought DMB sounded great.
+Robert Randolph came on stage for a couple of numbers, and local favorite John D’earth was the highlight as far as we were concerned.
+The venue wasn’t bad, and our seats were ok.
+John Paul Jones was built as a fairly intimate coliseum, so even though our seats were in the front row of the upper deck, we had a feeling of being close.
 The acoustics were excellent.
 But I think what was lacking in DMB from our perspective was the energy.
-The DMB show certainly was more corporate, more commercial.
+The DMB show was more corporate and more commercial.

-Venue wise, the Pavilion in Charlottesville is great.
+Venue-wise, the Pavilion in Charlottesville is great.
 The acoustics under the tent are awesome.
 The smaller size places you right up front to the stage.
 The sound was big.
-Being on the Downtown Mall makes this the better all around concert venue because you can park, sit outside and grab dinner/brews, and then just walk right into the venue.
+Being on the Downtown Mall makes this the better all-around concert venue because you can park, sit outside and grab dinner/brews, and then walk right into the venue.
 We had brews at Miller’s before walking into the show.

 The soccer update for those wondering how the future captain of the US Women’s National team, Taylor “there’s no pressure on her” Feary, is doing is somewhat bleak.
-The Girls are 0-4 in league play but they’ve only been outscored 10-2 in four matches.
+The Girls are 0-4 in league play, but they’ve only been outscored 10-2 in four matches.
 Our keeper has 43 saves on the year so far.
-They are in every game and their shots on goal improve each game but we just can’t seem to finish and put shots in the net.
+They are in every game, and their shots on goal improve each game, but we can’t seem to finish and put shots in the net.
 We’re working hard and getting better with each practice.
-Hopefully a friendly match this weekend will right the ship before tournament play next weekend and we’ll be able to gloat on our strong second performance.
+Hopefully, a friendly match this weekend will right the ship before tournament play next weekend, and we’ll be able to gloat on our strong second performance.